 Competition for places in the FCO is extremely fierce.
 You need to make sure you select the Diplomatic Service as your first choice when applying through the Civil Service Fast Stream else you will not be considered for a role in that department.
 For more information on making an application, see Civil Service Fast Stream: how to apply.

 Entry to the Diplomatic Service through the Fast Stream comes under the 'generalist' category and means you will rotate between a variety of roles, including many overseas.

 It is possible to be recruited as a specialist through the Government Economic Service Fast Stream.
 This is for those who wish to work as an economist and you must have at least a 2:1 in an economics related subject.
-Find out more at Diplomatic Service Economist.

 The FCO look for candidates who have: